aesthetic-suite/framework/packages/aesthetic/README.md

 **Multiple styling patterns**

 Want to use external CSS or Sass files?
 Or maybe CSS modules?
 Or perhaps CSS-in-JS?
 What about JSS instead of Aphrodite?
-All of these patterns are supported through the use of [adapters](#style-adapters).
+All of these patterns and choices are supported through the use of [adapters](#style-adapters).
 However, inline styles *are not supported* as we prefer the more performant option of compiling styles and attaching them to the DOM.

 **Styling third-party libraries**

 Using a third-party provided UI component library has the unintended side-effect of hard-coded and non-customizable styles.
-Aesthetic solves this problem by allowing consumers to [extend and inherit styles](#customizing-styles) from the provided component.
+Aesthetic solves this by allowing consumers to [extend and inherit styles](#customizing-styles) from the provided base component.

 ## Installation